On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: INTRODUCTION

-\end{example} We can use tests like $X_1\ind X_2\mid Y$ in two ways: either to make the result of graph discovery more robust, or for evaluation--similar to held-out samples in statistical cross-validation \citep{bishop2006pattern} or additional bits in an error-detecting code (see also \cref{subsec:noisy_channel}).
+We can use tests like $X_1\ind X_2\mid Y$ in two ways: either to make the result of graph discovery more robust, or for evaluation---similar to held-out samples in statistical cross-validation \citep{bishop2006pattern} or additional bits in an error-detecting code (see also \cref{subsec:noisy_channel}).
 Hence, we will call them \emph{redundant}.
 But we will see throughout the paper that these redundant tests can detect and correct (among others) errors from faithfulness violations, which is impossible with methods like statistical cross-validation.

-\paragraph{Contributions} \looseness=-1This paper aims to provide a novel perspective on CI-based discovery of graphical models.
-Precisely, \begin{itemize} \item we are the first to point out that the dependence between CI-statements impacts which tests should be used in graph discovery. \item \looseness=-1We show that tests which already follow from previous ones in all distributions can give a misleading impression of evidence for a graphical model, while the ones that only follow through graphical assumptions are more likely to falsify the model. \item we show why the tests that follow for all distributions cannot be used to correct errors, while the ones that follow from graphical assumptions alone can. \item we show how our novel perspective generalizes previous results on the robustness of graph discovery. \end{itemize} \looseness=-1 We are the first to systematically investigate the redundancy of CI-statements, and especially to use this notion to evaluate and improve graphs with CI-tests that are \enquote{held-out} in the sense that they do not follow from the tests used for the graph discovery.
+\paragraph{Contributions} This paper aims to provide a novel perspective on CI-based discovery of graphical models.
+Precisely, \begin{itemize} \item to the best of our knowledge, we are the first to point out that the dependence between CI-statements impacts which tests should be used in graph discovery, \item we show that tests which already follow from previous ones in all distributions can give a misleading impression of evidence for a graphical model, while the ones that only follow through graphical assumptions are more likely to falsify the model, \item we show why the tests that follow for all distributions cannot be used to correct errors, while the ones that follow from graphical assumptions alone can, \item we show how our novel perspective generalises previous results on the robustness of graph discovery. \end{itemize} In other words, we are the first to systematically investigate and categorise the redundancy of CI-statements, and particularly to use these notions to evaluate and improve graphs with CI-tests that are \enquote{held-out} in the sense that they do not follow from the tests used for the graph discovery.
 This work aims to contribute to the discussion on how graphical models should be evaluated and to question which empirical observations are real evidence and thus capable of corroborating a model.